Intimate Wedding Location Ideas

 All have beautiful rooftop terrace options for intimate ceremonies.
 Site fee or permit required

 Your church may be offering a socially distanced ceremony option.
-For a non-denominational option, All Souls on the UES has a beautiful small chapel available for ceremonies when they reopen.
-Site fee required
+For a non-denominational option, All Souls on the UES has a beautiful small chapel or for New Jersey, the chapel and grounds at Allaire Village.

 In normal times, restaurant private rooms, backyards, even wine cellars were used for intimate ceremonies and dinners.
 It is uncertain when these will be available again.
 I do believe some will be able to offer options later this year and I will update reopenings.
 Site fee required